anyahush/sunrise-yoga/README.md

 #### Gallery

 At the bottom of the landing page there is a gallery.
 These images are a mixture of people practicing yoga and of the studio.
 The images convey to users what it would be like if they attended and what yoga can look like.
-By showing users what the classes will look like it encourages users to attend as it de-mystifies any worries about starting yoga or a new class.
+By showing users what the classes will look like, it encourages users to attend as it de-mystifies some of the worries about starting yoga or a new class.

 #### Footer